safety-data/akka-persistence-redis/README.markdown

 ## Installation

-The plugin is compiled with Scala 2.12 and 2.11 and are deployed on maven sonatype repositories.
+The plugin is compiled with Scala 2.13, 2.12 and 2.11 and deployed on the maven sonatype repositories.
 To use the plugin add this to your sbt build file :

 ```scala